Mengyuan410/MIPS-CPU-Project/README.md

 Use <code> test/test_mips_cpu_bus.sh rtl </code> to run the pipelined version of the CPU.

 Use <code> test/test_mips_cpu_bus_pipeline.sh rtl </code> to run the pipelined version of the CPU.

+Use <code> test/test_mips_cpu_bus_pipeline.sh rtl INSTRUCTIONNAME </code> to run a specific instruction set folder.
+INSTRUCTIONNAME is the name of the instruction type that you want to run.
+For example, if you want to test instuction *addiu*, run code  <code> test/test_mips_cpu_bus_pipeline.sh rtl addiu </code>.